 Ricardo Torres spent 24 years as a senior union official for the Teamsters and the United Steelworkers Association on the national level.
 During his time with the Teamsters, Ricardo has lobbied with both Houses in Washington D.C. with the AFL-CIO, worked with joint council's legistlative departments throughout the country, and worked with union outreach programs in the UK and Latin American countries within Central America and South America to help promote labor law change in economically struggling countries.
 He was a strike and corporate campaign coordinator.

-During his career within the unions, Ricardo worked on more than 1,000 campaigns nationally.
+During his career within the unions, Ricardo took more than 1,000 campaigns to election nationally.

 Today, Ricardo is working with management to help them maintain their union-free status through his company, Permanent Solutions Labor Consultants.
 Under Mr. Torres' leadership, PSLC works to provide an "Inside Edge" in maintaining a union-free work environment through his experiences and knowledge gained from serving as a high ranking official inside the union.